raspberrypilearning/mission-space-lab-creator-guide/en/step_2.md

 The Astro Pi computers on the ISS use Python v3.13.
 If you are using a newer version on your own computer, be aware that some of the newer features may not work on the Astro Pis.
 In addition to the Python standard library, the Astro Pis have several extra packages installed to help you complete your Mission Space Lab project.
 These are introduced below, with examples and links to more detailed documentation.

-There are many different Python libraries available that can help you with your project..
+There are many different Python libraries available that can help you with your project.
 Choose the libraries that best support your project and help you achieve your investigation goals.

 For security reasons, there are restrictions on which Python libraries you can use.
 [These library modules](https://docs.google.com/spreadsheets/u/0/d/1EoVzgA8gOiDXsJ1k9dQBdPyFC8U3bXFca2dRmdKNbcI/edit) are not permitted, and programs that use them will not be accepted.